Design Engineer for electronics kits that combine craft and engineering

 Published just in time for Halloween, this project uses a parallel circuit to power two LEDs from one battery.
 The tutorial includes a template to make the pictured mask, but is meant to serve as inspiration for hacking an existing costume.

 I developed this tutorial as an update to an existing Teknikio project.
 I photographed and illustrated the tutorial, re-wrote the copy, and made a template that can easily be used with a die-cut machine or laser-cutter.
 This project has been taught in Teknikio workshops as an intro to Wearable Electronics.

-My focus at Teknikio is not just developing new projects, but bringing them into classrooms around New York to test them and further the cause of STEM education.
+My focus at Teknikio was not just developing new projects, but bringing them into classrooms around New York to test them and further the cause of STEM education.
 Teknikio hosts both one-off workshops for kids and adults and weekly after-school classes.
-At the United Nations International School, I teach “Inventor’s Club” with kids ages 6 to 10, and at Geek Forest in Williamsburg, Brooklyn I’ve taught Wearable: Sewing with Electronics and Programming Wearables, where kids get to build their own interactive toys and accessories.
+At the United Nations International School, I taught “Inventor’s Club” with kids ages 6 to 10, and at Geek Forest in Williamsburg, Brooklyn I’ve taught Wearable: Sewing with Electronics and Programming Wearables, where kids get to build their own interactive toys and accessories.